rdelvallej32/chitchat-api/README.md

 # A Topic Generator API

 An API to store topics and ratings of each topic.
-Additionally, the New York Times API is configured to make
+Additionally, the New York Times API is configured to make calls to the New York Times Top Stories API when the user call the custom route.

 # A Topic Generator API